leafsphp/docs/src/style-guide/README.md

 1. train your brain to more easily parse most of the community code you encounter
 2. be able to copy and paste most community code examples without modification
-3. often find new hires are already accustomed to your preferred coding style, at least in regards to Vue
+3. often find new hires are already accustomed to your preferred coding style, at least in regards to Leaf

 ### Priority D: Use with Caution

-Some features of Vue exist to accommodate rare edge cases or smoother migrations from a legacy code base.
+Some features of Leaf exist to accommodate rare edge cases or smoother migrations from a legacy code base.
 When overused however, they can make your code more difficult to maintain or even become a source of bugs.
 These rules shine a light on potentially risky features, describing when and why they should be avoided.

 ## Priority A Rules: Essential <span class="hide-from-sidebar">(Error Prevention)</span>

 ### Multi-word component names <sup data-p="a">essential</sup>

-**Component names should always be multi-word, except for root `App` components, and built-in components provided by Vue, such as `<transition>` or `<component>`.**
+**Component names should always be multi-word, except for root `App` components, and built-in components provided by Leaf, such as `<transition>` or `<component>`.**

 This [prevents conflicts](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name) with existing and future HTML elements, since all HTML elements are a single word.